phinze/writeheavy.com/_posts/2011-10-23-reintroducing-tmux-to-the-osx-clipboard.markdown

 With these in place I'm perfectly content and back to my usual clipboard-piping ways.

+### What about other apps like vim?

+The `reattach-to-user-namespace` utility can be wrapped around any binary that has become lost from the OSX clipboard for the same reasons.
+For example, wrapping this around `vim` will fix the `+` register to once again point to the system clipboard.
+Again, you could go so far as to use `ChrisJohnsen`'s recommendation of wrapping all your shell sessions with the command, but I've found it cleaner to just apply it judiciously to the affected area.

 ### Inclusion in mxcl/homebrew

 I've got myself a pull request submitted to the homebrew project proper, hopefully they'll consider accepting it.
-That would make installing this as easy as `brew install tmux-osx-pasteboard`.
+That would make installing this as easy as `brew install reattach-to-user-namespace`.
 It's not exactly a shoe-in for inclusion in the main homebrew repository, but I've included some justification on the description of the pull request.